London; carver (fl.1720–d. 1743)

-His name first appears working as a carver on several of the ‘Queen Anne’ churches in the 1720s - St George's Bloomsbury, St Luke’s Old Street, St John’s Smith Square.
+His name first appears working as a carver on several of the ‘Queen Anne’ churches in the 1720s - St George's Bloomsbury, St Luke’s Old Street, and St John’s Smith Square.
 Other churches that Boson worked on included a screen and organ gallery for Westminster Abbey in 1729, and a reredos for Canterbury Cathedral in 1732.
-In 1725 his first domestic work is recorded when he made carvings for 4 St James's Sq., London.
-He did not neglect the secular market, working on East India House, Leadenhall St in 1730 with a partner at this time, John How.
+In 1725 his first domestic work is recorded when he made carvings for 4 St James's Square, London.
+He turned his hand to the secular market, working on East India House, Leadenhall Street in 1730 with a partner at this time, John How.
 Together they were responsible for all the carved woodwork on the facade and the chimneypieces inside.
 Chimneypieces may have been one of Boson's specialities for there are others recorded, for example in 1735 when the Hon.
-Francis Godolphin paid £61 for the ‘Great room’ chimneypiece at Baylies, Stoke Poges, Bucks. and another example for Sir Michael Newton's seat, Culverthorpe, Lincs.
+Francis Godolphin paid £61 for the ‘Great room’ chimneypiece at Baylies, Stoke Poges, Buckinghamshire and another example for Sir Michael Newton's seat, Culverthorpe, Lincolnshire.
 He also signed an interesting monument, sculptured by Guelfi (and may therefore only have erected it) to Anne, Duchess of Richmond, c.
-1730, Deene Church, Northants.
+1730, Deene Church, Northamptonshire.

 The 1730s were Boson's years of greatest success.
-From 1732 onwards he regularly carried out work for Frederick, Prince of Wales on his houses at Leicester Fields, Kew Palace and Cliveden, Bucks.
+From 1732 onwards he regularly carried out work for Frederick, Prince of Wales on his houses at Leicester Fields, Kew Palace and Cliveden, Buckinghamshire.
 In 1738 Boson carved the taffrail, or stern-board, of a barge for the Prince and even after Boson's death the Prince owed a considerable sum, subsequently paid to the executors.
-Only seven pieces remain complete with their receipts: a pair of pier tables and matching glasses, a pair of candlestands and the stand for the ‘Pope's Cabinet’ at Stourhead.
+Only seven pieces remain complete with their receipts: a pair of pier tables and matching glasses, a pair of candle stands and the stand for the ‘Pope's Cabinet’ at Stourhead.
 The pier glasses and tables are decorated with the owl crest and were made for Lady Burlington, wife of the 3rd Earl, and installed in her Garden Room at Chiswick.
 Designed by William Kent, the carved and gilt glasses cost £15 and the two mahogany tables with gilt-wood enrichments, £20.
 The receipt is signed by Boson and dated 11 September 1735.
 Included on this receipt was a pair of candle-stands with ‘Boys heads’ for which Boson charged £5 each but deducted £1 16s for the woodwork of the stands which was to be paid to ‘Mr Davis the Joiner’.
 However, although Boson is often credited as the maker of the dressing tables, the bill was for carving only.

 Another facet of John Boson's business included the making of picture frames.
 For example, in 1746 Boson's executors put in a bill of £328 11s 4d to the Prince of Wales for work on his house at Leicester Fields.
 This included two large frames for ‘Battle Pieces painted by Mr Wooton’, two frames in ‘the French Manner’ as well as several hundred feet of enriched mouldings.